bluz71/vim-moonfly-colors/README.md

 The `g:moonflyTerminalColors` option specifies whether to use the moonfly color palette in `:terminal` windows when `termguicolors` is set.
-By default this option is disabled, if you prefer to use the moonfly color palette for the first 16 colors then add the following to your *vimrc*:
+By default this option is **enabled**, if you prefer not to use the moonfly color palette for the first 16 terminal colors then add the following to your *vimrc*:

 ```
-let g:moonflyTerminalColors = 1
+let g:moonflyTerminalColors = 0
 ```

 True Color Terminals